-CRM selection has become more difficult over the last several years, as many vendors have upped their game.
+As many CRM vendors have upped their game, CRM selection has become more complex over the last several years.
 The playing field has become more level.

 While healthy competition ultimately benefits all organizations, an abundance of choices makes it more difficult for those tasked with selecting the right CRM solution for their company to achieve the optimal outcome.

-Partly because of the volume of marketing messages from leading CRM vendors, many people are drawn to starting the process of selecting a CRM solution by signing up for free trials and by rounding up the leading vendors for demonstrations.
+Because of the volume of marketing messages from leading CRM vendors, many people are drawn to starting the process of selecting a CRM solution by signing up for free trials and rounding up the leading vendors for demonstrations.

-However, when the CRM selection process begins with vendor demonstrations, the evaluation cycle can take a lot longer than everyone, including the vendor representatives, wants it to.
+However, when the CRM selection process begins with vendor demonstrations, the evaluation cycle can take much longer than everyone, including the vendor representatives, wants it to.
 There are many hidden costs to an extended selection timeline.
 Choosing the wrong product can result in large multi-year expenditures with little return.